flutter/website/src/docs/get-started/install/_path-mac-linux.md

 ### Update directly (Linux)

 In most cases, your distribution may not acquire the path you pass through the terminal for future sessions.
-To maintain permanently, in some cases, you will need to change the environment variables file directly.
-Remember that it requires administrator privileges.
+When this occurs, you need to change the environment variables file directly.
+This requires administrator privileges.
 For example:

    1. Determine the directory where you placed the Flutter SDK.

-   2. Locate the `etc` directory at root of the system and open `profile` file with privileges.
+   2. Locate the `etc` directory at the root of the system, and open the `profile` file with root privileges.

         ```terminal
         $ sudo nano /etc/profile
         ```
-   3. Update the PATH string including the location of your Flutter SDK directory.
+   3. Update the PATH string with the location of your Flutter SDK directory.

       ```shell
       if [ "`id -u`" -eq 0 ]; then